gstackio/gstack-bosh-environment/docs/cli-workflow.md

 - `gbe update <cloud-config|runtime-config>` when changes have been made to the cloud config or the runtime config.

-- `gbe converge <subsys> -n` to converge a specific subsystem that has been modified.
+- `gbe converge -y <subsys> [<subsys> ...]` to converge a specific subsystem that has been modified.

 - `gbe up` or `gbe converge` to converge GBE environment when its desired state has been modified.
+(And then environment variables should be reloaded with `source <(./bin/gbe env)`.)

 ## Destroy a GBE environment

-- `gbe delete all` but this is currently optional, as `gbe down` will destroy all the `bosh-deployment`subsystems anyway.
+- `gbe delete all` to delete all infrastructure modules.

-- `gbe down` to delete the GBE environment altogether.
+- `gbe down` to delete the base GBE environment.
+(All infrastructure modules should be deleted prior to deleting the environment.)